redyyu/wechat_subscribers/readme.txt

 =English=

-List not display when updated to Wordpress 4.2.1 is fixed.

-New version support “Response by keyword search”,“synchronous Article contents" (supporting news and text messages), "Automatic Replies Recently Post” (news only), "Message History”, This release is develop by GuYue.

 This is a simple WeChat public platform plug-in for subscription accounts.
 Current version of the plug-in now supports ordinary subscription account only, anyone Register free WeChat public platform with subscription account can get full functionality of this plug-in, no need pay for a certified to upgrade your account.

 Features:

 1. Absolutely no need any other framework to install.
 2. Easy to manage multiple weixin message template.
 3. Set automatic response by "Search keyword", "Recent messages" and "Random messages".
 4. Multiple message type, default reply message, trigger by keywords and new weixin subscriber join in. you can switch thier types any time.